wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 Let's see what we've got:

 * `analyze_counts.pl`: This is a program to run sample text against a language analyzer.
-It asks Elasticsearch to analyze the text, maps tokens in the output back to strings in the input, and keeps count of how often each mapping occurs.
+It asks the search engine (OpenSearch or Elasticsearch) to analyze the text, maps tokens in the output back to strings in the input, and keeps count of how often each mapping occurs.
 It can also output tokens in the middle of the process, allow you to run an external stemmer on them, read them back in, and continue counting from there.
 * `compare_counts.pl`: This is a much more complex program that does the real analysis of the language analyzer.
 It can perform either a "Self Analysis" on one counts file, or a "Comparison Analysis" between two counts files.
 See more below.